Risks of Using a Kit

 The 9001 Standard does require some documentation.
 But - and it's a big but - documentation is only a part of the system, and often far less than you think.
 Yet too often, people fall into the trap of thinking that there's something special about 'ISO 9001 documentation' or that getting some kind of magic set of '9001 templates' and customising them for their company is all there is to it.

-To get ISO 9001 you must have a functioning quality management system - something you use every day and something that works for you and for your business.
+To get ISO 9001 you must have a functioning quality management system - something you use every day, that works for you and for your business.
 Any management system is more than just a set of documents.
 (If you think otherwise, try waving around a recipe and perhaps a procedure - be they ever so good - in front of a bunch of hungry restaurant patrons and telling them that's all that's required.
 And see what they say).
 You need the people and the processes and practices and procedures in place, working together, to make things happen: a real, live system that's actually used, not just a set of generic templates with a bit of cut and paste.